CHILD ADHD Assessments in the UK

 Private ADHD assessments for children and young people

-If you’re concerned that your child may have ADHD, you’re not alone.
-Our clinic supports families across Preston, Lancashire and surrounding areas, while also working with families throughout the UK seeking private ADHD assessments.
-Many parents first notice changes in behaviour at school or at home - difficulties with attention, emotional regulation, impulsivity, or struggles with learning and friendships.
+Our Preston clinic supports families across the UK who seek a private ADHD assessment for their child.
+Many parents first notice changes in their child's behaviour at school or at home.
+Such changes may include difficulties with attention, emotional regulation, impulsivity, or struggles with learning and friendships.

-Our private child ADHD assessments in the UK provide a clear, professional diagnosis for children and young people, helping families understand what’s really going on and what support is needed next.
+The Therapy Company work with children, teenagers, parents, schools and SENCOs to offer a safe, structured and evidence-based ADHD assessment process.
+Our private child ADHD assessments provide a clear, professional diagnosis for children and young people, helping families understand what’s really going on and what support is needed next.

 Signs of ADHD in children

-Parents often begin considering an ADHD assessment after noticing patterns in their child’s behaviour at home or at school.
+Parents begin considering a private ADHD assessment after noticing patterns in their child’s behaviour at home or at school.

 Every child is different, and many of these behaviours can occur occasionally during development.
-However, when these difficulties are persistent and affecting learning, relationships or emotional wellbeing, a professional ADHD assessment can help provide clarity.
+However, when these difficulties are persistent and affecting learning, relationships or emotional wellbeing, a professional ADHD assessment can help provide the answers.

 When signs of ADHD begin to affect a child’s learning, friendships or emotional wellbeing, many parents decide to seek a professional assessment.
 Teachers or SENCOs may also raise concerns when attention, impulsivity or behavioural patterns begin impacting classroom learning.